If I Could Make a Living

 If I Could Make a Living is the second studio album by American country music singer Clay Walker, released in 1994 on Giant Records.
-Like his self-titled debut album, this album was certified platinum by the RIAA.
+Similar to his self-titled debut album, this album was certified platinum by the RIAA.
 It produced the singles "If I Could Make a Living", "This Woman and This Man", and "My Heart Will Never Know", which respectively reached #1, #1, and #16 on the Hot Country Songs charts.

 Background

 In a telephone interview with Tulsa World Walker said, "I approached the second [album] a little bit differently from the first one, because it's kind of like scuba diving, the first time, you're down there at the bottom, and it's a little bit dirty, so you have to feel around a lot before you can find the treasure.
 For the second one, the water was a little more clear."
 He also said, "The only thing I try to do is just look for good songs, and not worry about what kind they are.
 I think if you do that, it does two things: It gets you some hits on radio, and it gives the listener a little variety."

 In an interview with The Plain Dealer Walker said, "Speaking of the `sophomore jinx,' I've got the `sophomore jitters.'
 I hope my second album does as well as the first album.
 I think I've progressed some as a singer and performer since the first one, but they (the buying public) have to like what's on the album itself if they're going to buy it."
 He also stated, " On the first album, I'd been writing for years and had all my best work to pick from ...
 That's one thing I've missed, not being able to write on the road.
 I went home for two weeks and wrote three songs for this album."
 Walker told the Boca Raton News, about his success of his albums and said, "It's really because of radio.
 They'll play music they think is good.
 I'm flattered to be considered one of the artists they like."